How to Implement CI/CD Pipelines for Flutter, React Native and .NET MAUI

 Bitrise Configuration for .NET MAUI

-Configure your bitrise.yml
+Configure your bitrise.yml with:

 # bitrise.yml snippet for .NET MAUI